API Testing,

 What scripting languages does Napper support?

-Napper scripts in JavaScript (.js), Python (.py), F# (.fsx), and C# (.csx) for pre-request and post-request hooks and full orchestration.
-Every language sees the same ctx and nap objects.
+Napper scripts in JavaScript (.js), Python (.py), F# (.fsx), and C# (.csx) as playlist steps and pre/post request hooks, and you can mix languages in a single playlist.
+In JavaScript and Python an injected ctx object exposes the response and lets a script pass variables to later steps.
 Unlike the sandboxed JavaScript in Postman and Bruno, Napper scripts run on real runtimes — Node.js, Python 3, or .NET — with full ecosystem access (npm, PyPI, NuGet).
 Parse XML, call databases, generate cryptographic tokens, validate complex schemas, use any package.
-Use whatever language you already test with — though .fsx and .csx are genuinely nice.

 What file formats does Napper use?